larsenjohn/herebyaccident/_posts/2016-09-29-js-hair-pulling.md

 ---
 layout: post
 category: post
-title: JS Hair Pulling
+title: JS hair pulling
 published: true
 ---

-# JS Hair Pulling #
+# JS hair pulling #

 Didn't think it would take me this long to make this page.
 I would think it would be a mile long by now.
 I am bald though, so that should be an indicator.